 The blue-collar industry sustained an allure that enticed the typical working man of the 1950s, 60s, and 70s.
 And why not?
 A job of this caliber afforded a person the opportunity to achieve the “American Dream” — the white picket fence, the 2.5 children, and nice house.
 A college education was not required to be comfortable in the middle-class.

 In the ensuing years the quality of blue collar work didn’t change, but our attitude towards it did.
 We began to hear over and over that college was necessary to experience life success.
 As a result, the perception of blue-collar work declined and even as the work continued to offer solid careers.
-Now there aren’t enough interested candidates to fill all the excellent high-paying jobs available – but the lack of employees means those who are interested now can make a lot of money!
+Now there aren’t enough interested candidates to fill all the excellent high-paying jobs available – but the lack of employees means those who are interested now can make a lot of money and maybe even become a millionaire.

 The Gap Is Growing